 Petrol and Diesel

 Commuting - students and staff

-While scope 1 and 2 emissions mainly arise at the time of use, scope 3 emissions include carbon generated from upstream activities such as student and staff commuting, business travel, purchased goods and services - as well as downstream activities such as the disposal of waste and treatment of waste water.
+While scope 1 and 2 emissions mainly arise at the time of use, scope 3 emissions include carbon generated from upstream activities such as student and staff commuting, business travel, and purchased goods and services - as well as downstream activities such as the disposal of waste and treatment of wastewater.

-We measure and report on scopes 1 and 2 plus scope 3 emissions from business travel, commuting, waste, water use and disposal, and leased building/accommodation providers.
-We’re currently developing our approach to more accurately assess scope 3 emissions from our procurement of goods and services.
+We measure and report on scopes 1 and 2 plus scope 3 emissions arising from business travel, commuting, waste, water use & disposal, leased building/accommodation providers, and our procurement of goods and services.

-Our challenge has been to continue to manage carbon emissions at the same time as both the size of the campus and student numbers have grown significantly over the last 15 years.
-The chart below shows our scope 1 and 2 emissions from the baseline year of 2005/06 to 2019/20.
-Despite the size of the campus growing by 60% (orange line) and staff and student numbers more than doubling (green line) – our carbon footprint remained similar at just under 12,000 tonnes per year.
+Our ongoing challenge is to continue to manage carbon emissions at the same time as both the size of the campus and student numbers have grown significantly over the last 15 years.
+The chart below shows our scope 1 and 2 emissions from the baseline year of 2005/06 to 2020/21.
+Despite the size of the campus growing by more than 60% (orange line) and staff and student numbers rising by almost 140% (green line) – our carbon footprint has reduced by around 6% and currently stands at just over 11,250 tonnes.

-For 2019/20 residential accommodation accounted for 23% of the University’s scope 1 and 2 emissions, this includes accommodation owned by the University and by external providers.
+For 2020/21 residential accommodation accounted for 22% of the university’s scope 1 and 2 emissions, this includes both accommodation owned by the University and accommodation externally provided.
 This proportion has varied over the years but has recently reduced as newer, more energy efficient accommodation has been provided.

 How we’re reducing our carbon emissions